-As a small business owner with a retail store, it can be easy to hit a slump and feel frustrated when sales are down or when you’re just not getting enough foot traffic.
+As a small business owner with a Retail Marketing store, it can be easy to hit a slump and feel frustrated when sales are down or when you’re just not getting enough foot traffic.

 It’s time like these when you’d like to be able to consult with an expert and get help turning your store around.
 Even if it’s just for a single piece of advice that you can put into action right away.
 Luckily for you, I’ve collected ten pieces of advice for that exact purpose.